dhobbs6/MechaCar_Statistical_Analysis/README.md

 # Study Design: MechaCar vs Competition
-**Write a short description of a statistical study that can quantify how the MechaCar performs against the competition** -What metric or metrics are you going to test?
+**Write a short description of a statistical study that can quantify how the MechaCar performs against the competition**

+-**What metric or metrics are you going to test?

--What is the null hypothesis or alternative hypothesis?
+-**What is the null hypothesis or alternative hypothesis?

--What statistical test would you use to test the hypothesis?
+-**What statistical test would you use to test the hypothesis?
 And why?

--What data is needed to run the statistical test?
+-**What data is needed to run the statistical test?